Ross Schunk

-Ross Schunk (born April 28, 1986, in Portland, Oregon) is an American soccer player who last played for Colorado Rapids in Major League Soccer.
+Ross Schunk (born April 28, 1986, in Portland, Oregon) is an American former soccer player who played as a forward.

 Career

 College and amateur

 Schunk attended Woodrow Wilson High School, where he acquired his skills under the training of Don Juan Mercado.
 At a young age, Ross was known for his outstanding crossbar and soccer-tennis skills.
 Although widely speculated, it's known by many living in southwest Portland, Schunk developed his skills from the founding members of Gabe Academy (Don Juan Mercado and Shiloh were two of the founding fathers, among others).
 Ross would spend summers in Gabriel Park getting hustled by Shiloh.
 Many credit this with his playful spirit and love for the game, because the games were always just that: fun.
 No collecting ever took place.

 He played college soccer at the University of Redlands from 2005 to 2008.
 He led his team in goals, assists and points in his junior year in 2007, and was named to the All-Far West Third-Team, the All-West First-Team, the All-SCIAC First Team, and was a Second-Team All-American.
 He finished his college career as a two-time Southern California Intercollegiate Athletic Conference Player of the Year, and with 126 points, making him Redlands' all-time career points leader.

 Schunk also played for the Los Angeles Legends in the USL Premier Development League where he was a prolific goalscorer, netting 15 times in 27 games during his two years with the team.